rokucommunity/rooibos/docs/index.md

 I find it really handy to have my own BaseTestSuite, that extends `Rooibos.BaseTestSuite` and I use that as the base of all my tests.
 In this way I can easily use common utilities and use common beforeEach/setup for setting things up.

 ### Simple example
-The following is a minimum working example of a Rooibos TestSuite, named `Simple.brs`
+The following is a minimum working example of a Rooibos test suite, named `Simple.brs`
 <a name="simple-syntax-for-writing-tests"></a>

 ```
 namespace Tests

-  @testSuite
+  @suite("basic tests")
   class BasicTests extends Rooibos.BaseTestSuite

     '+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++